Indianapolis Overtime Claims Attorneys

 Generally, to be an exempt employee, the employee must be paid on a salary basis, be paid a minimum salary amount, and perform certain job duties.
 These job duties typically fall under the categories of executive, professional, and administrative.
-Your specific job duties will determine whether you fit within one of these exempt job classifications or not.
+Your specific job duties will determine whether you fit within one of these exempt job classifications.

-Unfortunately, employers violate the FLSA in many ways.
-Below are some of the most common:
+Unfortunately, employers violate the federal Fair Labor Standards Act in many ways.
+Some of the most common violations include:

 Contact an Overtime Lawyer in Indiana